womega/CSI5180_Project/dataset/README.md

 # README
-This project is a collection of three corpora which can be used for evaluating chatbots or other conversational interfaces.
+This project uses a collection of three corpora used for evaluating chatbots or other conversational interfaces.
 Two of the corpora were extracted from [StackExchange](https://data.stackexchange.com/), one from a Telegram chatbot.

-If you use the data and publish please let us know and cite our [SIGdial 2017 paper](http://www.sigdial.org/workshops/conference18/proceedings/pdf/SIGDIAL22.pdf):
+If you use the data and publish please let them know and cite their article [SIGdial 2017 paper](http://www.sigdial.org/workshops/conference18/proceedings/pdf/SIGDIAL22.pdf):

 ```
 @InProceedings{braun-EtAl:2017:SIGDIAL,